green-api/greenapi-integration-rocketchat/README.md

 - `instance-id`: Your GREEN-API instance ID
 - `instance-token`: Your GREEN-API instance API token

+### 4. Wait for settings:

-3. Wait approximately 2 minutes for the settings to apply.
+Wait approximately 2 minutes for the instance settings to apply.

+### 5. Test the connection:

-4. To test the connection, write a message to a WhatsApp number connected to your GREEN-API instance - a new chat with the message will appear in Rocket.Chat.
+Write a message to a WhatsApp number connected to your GREEN-API instance - a new chat with the message will appear in Rocket.Chat.

+### 6. Start messaging:

-5. Start using WhatsApp in Rocket.Chat!
+You can now use WhatsApp in Rocket.Chat!

 ### Other available commands: